allegroai/clearml-docs/docs/guides/datasets/data_man_cifar_classification.md

 title: Dataset Management with CLI and SDK
 ---

-In this tutorial, we are going to manage the CIFAR dataset with `clearml-data` CLI, and then use ClearML's [`Dataset`](../../references/sdk/dataset.md) class to ingest the data.
+In this tutorial, you are going to manage the CIFAR dataset with `clearml-data` CLI, and then use ClearML's [`Dataset`](../../references/sdk/dataset.md) class to ingest the data.

 ## Creating the Dataset

 ### Downloading the Data
-Before we can register the CIFAR dataset with `clearml-data`, we need to obtain a local copy of it.
+Before registering the CIFAR dataset with `clearml-data`, you need to obtain a local copy of it.

 Execute this python script to download the data
 ```python